 A Riverside School education is a significant financial commitment, but it is one of the best investments you can make to create a successful student experience.
 We are committed to providing a variety of tuition options for families to make this experience a reality.

-For the 2019-20 school year, annual tuition for Riverside School is $29,240.
-Payment options include directly to Riverside’s business office either in one full installment by July or two payments in July and January.
-Families can also chose installment plans through our tuition management payment system, TADS, once you have been enrolled at Riverside.
+For the 2023-24 school year, annual tuition for Riverside School is $34,120.
+Payment options include installment plans through our tuition management payment system, TADS.

 Use of Section 529 Plans to Pay Tuition